apache/activemq-artemis/docs/user-manual/en/management.md

 > to configure the server for remote management (system properties must
 > be set in `run.sh` or `run.bat` scripts).

-By default, Apache ActiveMQ Artemis server uses the JMX domain "org.apache.activemq".
+By default, Apache ActiveMQ Artemis server uses the JMX domain "org.apache.activemq.artemis".
 To manage several Apache ActiveMQ Artemis servers from the *same* MBeanServer, the JMX domain can be configured for each individual Apache ActiveMQ Artemis server by setting `jmx-domain` in `broker.xml`: